CS

 Feature Showdown

-The Mitsubishi Pajero Sport features a 8-inch touchscreen, while the Peugeot 3008 gets a 21-inch display.
+The Mitsubishi Pajero Sport features a 8-inch touchscreen, while the Peugeot 3008 gets a 21-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Mitsubishi Pajero Sport stands out with Apple CarPlay that you will not find on the Peugeot 3008.
 The Peugeot 3008 counters with wireless Apple CarPlay/Android Auto, wireless charging and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.